tcoq/chargemanager/README.md

 The advantages of this charging manager are as follows:

-* Free photovoltaics-power tracked charging
+* Free photovoltaics-power tracked charging considering house consumption
 * Web interface with controls for 3 different charging strategies (slow, fast and tracked)
 * Automatic stop when the vehicle is fully charged
 * Near realtime charging chart
 * Near realtime Solaredge inverter data
-* Possibility to choose between 2 or 3 phase charging (1 phase is planned later)
+* Possibility to choose between 1, 2 or 3 phase charging
+* Auto detection for disabling phases via fuses
 * All values of the Solaredge inverter and the NRGKICK are stored in a SQLLite database and are available for other evaluations

 ![picture alt](https://github.com/tcoq/chargemanager/blob/main/chargemanager.jpg?raw=true "Screenshot")